 The mine on the Goro plateau is opencast, dug to a depth of 50 to 60m.
-It is expected that some four million tonnes of dry ore will be removed each year, with 12 million tonnes of earth shifted.
+It was estimated that some four million tonnes of dry ore would be removed each year, with 12 million tonnes of earth shifted.

 Initially, the superficial layers which have no commercial use are cleared away from the plateau area.
 The laterite and saprolite ore are extracted from a series of terraces using hydraulic excavators and bulldozers.
 Haulage is being undertaken by a fleet of dumper trucks.

 The deposit is a single, continuous but thick layer, therefore several faces will be opened laterally and vertically so that the entire profile can be extracted from the surface lateritic layer and the saprolite which is further down.

 The mine has been given a life of 29 years, during which time mining pits will be filled and replanted at the end of each mining cycle until 2041.

 Vale boasts that its mining processes involve state-of-the art, fourth-generation hydrometallurgical techniques, designed to make it possible to profitably process laterites with low nickel content at low cost, whilst reducing the impact on the environment.